Friends of Trees

 Learn more about Friends of Trees!

-Trees are commonly used in metaphors within various healing arts.
-They are often seen in visualization techniques like in “grounding” ourselves or remaining “rooted” when life’s storms challenge us.
-In TCM, Wood is one of the 5 Elements that guide much of TCM theory.
+Trees are commonly used as metaphors in various healing practices.
+They often appear in visualization techniques—such as ‘grounding’ ourselves or staying ‘rooted’ during life’s storms.
+Wood is one of the Five Elements that guide the foundations of Traditional Chinese Medicine (TCM) theory.
 It is associated with the Liver and the Liver energy that moves Qi up and out in all directions, like the branches of a tree.
 This concept is crucial in helping TCM practitioners recognize when there is stagnation so they can restore the smooth flow of Qi in the body.

-Ever seen a Hawthorn tree?
+Have you ever seen a Hawthorn tree?
 A Magnolia tree?
 You’re looking right at medicine.
 Tree bark, leaves and flowers are commonly used in Chinese herbal formulas!

 There’s so much more to discuss when it comes to trees, but we’ll leave it at this for now.
 Take a walk, hug a tree, sit next to one, look at one.
 At the very least thank it for its contribution to the oxygen you breathe.